microsoft/hands-on-lab-redis/docs/workshop.md

 ![Assigning a role to the user](./assets/redis-assign-role-to-user.png)

-Select `App Service` in the type of Managed Identity, then select your App Service Web App in which `catalog-api` is deployed, and validate your selection by clicking the `Select` button.
+Select `App Service` in the type of Managed Identity, then select your Web App in which `catalog-api` is deployed, and validate your selection by clicking the `Select` button.

 Finally click on `Review + assign` to crate the new Redis user: